metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_policy_v1beta2_manifest.md

 - `alphabetical` (Attributes) Alphabetical set of rules to use for alphabetical ordering of the tags. (see [below for nested schema](#nestedatt--spec--policy--alphabetical))
 - `numerical` (Attributes) Numerical set of rules to use for numerical ordering of the tags. (see [below for nested schema](#nestedatt--spec--policy--numerical))
-- `semver` (Attributes) SemVer gives a semantic version range to check against the tagsavailable. (see [below for nested schema](#nestedatt--spec--policy--semver))
+- `semver` (Attributes) SemVer gives a semantic version range to check against the tags available. (see [below for nested schema](#nestedatt--spec--policy--semver))

 <a id="nestedatt--spec--policy--alphabetical"></a>
 ### Nested Schema for `spec.policy.alphabetical`

 Optional:

 - `order` (String) Order specifies the sorting order of the tags.
-Given the letters of thealphabet as tags, ascending order would select Z, and descending orderwould select A.
+Given the letters of the alphabet as tags, ascending order would select Z, and descending order would select A.

 <a id="nestedatt--spec--policy--numerical"></a>